thenitro/Dynamic-Texture-Atlas-Generator/README.md

 Or you can select which font (specifying characters) you'd like to register as a Bitmap Font, using a string or passing a Regular TextField as a parameter.
 This extension could save you a lot of time specially if you'll be coding mobile apps with the [starling framework](http://www.starling-framework.org/).

-# version 0.9.5 #
+# version 1.0 #
+- Added the checkBounds parameter to scan the clip prior the rasterization in order to get the bounds of the entire MovieClip (prevent scaling in some cases).
+Thank you Aymeric Lamboley.
-- Added the fromClassVector static function.
-Thank you Thomas Haselwanter
+- Added the fontCustomID parameter to the Bitmap font creation.
+Thank you Regan.

 ### Features ###